Skip to main content

 Data on the type of shift usually worked at the respondent's current or most recent (CPS) job, such as "day shift," "evening shift," or "split shift," have been collected during all but the 1986 and 1987 surveys.
 Beginning with the 1986 survey, information on the actual times (24 hour clock) that a respondent usually began and ended the CPS job is available.
 Coding categories for the 1988 and 1989 shift variables were collapsed.
 All respondents were asked a follow-up question beginning in 1990 on the actual or usual time work began and ended during the last week (or most recent week) they worked.

-Survey Instruments and Documentation The "Current Labor Force Status (CPS)" section of the main questionnaires gathered information on shift and clock hours worked until 1993 for CPS job.
+Survey Instruments & Documentation The "Current Labor Force Status (CPS)" section of the main questionnaires gathered information on shift and clock hours worked until 1993 for CPS job.
 From 1994 on, this information is gathered in the Employer Supplements for all jobs.

 Areas of Interest The NLSY79 shift variables can be found in the "CPS," "Job Information," and "Misc. xxxx" areas of interest.
 The post-1985 clock variables are in "Misc. xxxx" and "Job Information."